IRVLUTD/rfp-grasp-transfer/README.md

 - `utils` includes some commonly used functions, importantly there are some utilities which can help with pose alignment between different grippers, and some rotation conversions.

+  - `utils/grasp_utils.py`: gripper pose alignment to a common space -- useful for transferring grasps.
+Note, the values for each gripper are tuned according to the urdf models provided under `grippers/` dir.
+If your urdf is different from the ones provided, then you may need to define a custom alignment function: (1) hand palm normal should be +Z, (2) major axis for palm should be +Y, (3) hand origin should be on palm surface

 - Gripper urdfs are under `grippers/`.
 Also included are files like:

   - `mgg_gripper_surface_pts.pk`: pickled dict containg the pre-selected interior surface points for the gripper along with their unified coordinates used for correspondence and transfer.